 Leave small amounts of bubble algae in an aquarium, but remove the majority by hand.
 Use tweezers or pliers, as bubble algae can be stubborn.
 Just don’t burst it in the process.

-Green Hair Algae (aka String Algae)
+Green Hair Algae (String Algae)

 Brown Algae